With a Will in place, your money, property and affairs will be dealt with as you wish when you die.

 It is always a good idea to review your will after significant life events.
 Many people may not know that marriage invalidates an existing will.
 Other important reasons to review a will include an increase in assets (e.g. purchasing property), having children, getting married or divorced or losing someone who is named in your will.
 This ensures that the will still carries out your wishes and protects your assets.

 Wills are not something people want to think a lot about, but are imporatnt whetever age you are..

 What Happens If You Die Without Making a Will?

 Without a Will, you will be classed as dying ‘intestate’ and statutory rules will apply.
 Under these rules:

-- There may be no provision for your children, grandchildren or other relatives or dependants
+- There may be no provision for your children, grandchildren or other relatives or dependents.

-- Your estate may end up with an inheritance tax bill, so expect to pay a higher rate
+- Your estate may end up with an inheritance tax bill.

 TAKE A LOOK AT